-To conclude, Peace Lilies are less fatal than other toxic Lilies plants.
-But although the presence of Peace Lilies seems to be aesthetic and pleasing, it remains dangerous to your cat and pets.
+To conclude, Peace Lilies are less dangerous than other toxic Lilies plants.
+But although the presence of Peace Lilies seems to be aesthetic and pleasing, it remains hazardous to your cat and pets.

-Which Part of Peace Lily is Poisonous for Cats?
+Which Part of Peace Lilies are Poisonous to Cats?

 You can find the poisonous compound of calcium oxalate in every part of this plant.

-If your cat ate even a tiny bit of peace lilies leaves or stems, the plant will release its fatal crystal and can cause extreme pain to your cat.
+If your cat eats even a tiny bit of peace lilies leaves or stems, the plant will release its fatal crystal and can cause extreme pain to your cat.

-Just by chewing or biting this plant’s flower petal, your cat’s tissues penetrate and cause severe irritation and burn to their mouth.
+By chewing or biting this plant’s flower petal, your cat’s tissues penetrate and cause severe irritation and burn to its mouth.

 So basically, every inch of Peace lilies is harmful to your cat.
-Peace Lilies leaf, stem, flowers, and pollen are poisonous to cats.
+Peace Lilies leaves, stems, flowers, and pollen are poisonous to cats.

-As the plant doesn’t have good taste, it is unusual for your cat to ingest a high amount of Peace Lily.
+As the plant doesn’t taste good, it is unusual for your cat to ingest a lot of Peace Lily.

 However, the good news is that your lovable cat will survive these ordeals unscathed.